 Medium

-The Behavioral Health School Grant application is now open for the 2023-2024 school year.
+The Behavioral Health School Grant application is now open for the 2024-2025 school year.
 Please visit the "Eligibility" tab to determine your school district or special education unit's allowable Grant dollars.
 Please see the forms section of the BHSG tabs below for the application and other applicable forms.
-If you have any questions, please contact Kayla Stastny at kastastny@nd.gov.
+If you have any questions, or to send a completed application, contact Kayla Stastny at kastastny@nd.gov.

 Examples of How Grant Funds Can be Utilized